AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: preferences; editor --> custom editor command

 :guilabel:`custom`
-  You can specify any external editor by choosing this item.
+  Specify any external editor by choosing this item.
 You specify the complete command line used to call the editor in the preference :menuselection:`Editor --> Custom editor command`.

 :guilabel:`none`